markusgrotz/mujoco-scene-editor/README.md

   - Joints/actuators are discarded if they are not part of a robot description.
   - Additional geom tags, including friction, conaffinity, or contype are not yet supported and discarded.
   - Light/option/compiler elements are not implemented yet.

+If you are looking for a robot editor for MuJoCo that supports all the assets please checkout Robola web

 - Not all MuJoCo robot descriptions have an equivalent URDF representation.